Menu

 Salmon Fishing

 There’s no doubt Alaska is one of the greatest fishing spots in the world.
-In addition to its huge halibut, Alaska offers five types of Pacific salmon and each has a season.
+In addition to halibut, Alaska offers five types of Pacific salmon and each has a season.
 Hire a professional guide to pick the best option on any given day, and Juneau offers dozens of excellent fishing guide services.
 Full- and half-day charters take you on guided fishing trips, either in a boat, on shore, or by hopping a floatplane to a remote river or lake.
-You can rent a skiff or charter a vessel to customize your own fishing adventure.
-A number of options are available to process and ship your prized catch home for you, including Jerry’s Meats and Seafoods and Alaska Seafood Company.
+You can charter a vessel to customize your own fishing adventure.
+A number of options are available to process and ship your prized catch home for you, just ask your captain.
 Learn more about salmon fishing in Juneau here.